JMallian/JMallian/README.md

 - 👋 Hi, I’m @JMallian
 - 👀 I’m interested in iOS
 - 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on anything written in Swift, there's so much to learn!
+- 💞️ I’m looking to collaborate on anything written in Swift or Flutter, there's so much to learn!
 - 📫 How to reach me: github!

 <!---